vtexdocs/dev-portal-content/docs/release-notes/2024-06-28-faststore-core-new-version.md

 ---
 title: "FastStore: New @faststore/core package version"
-slug: "2024-05-28-faststore-core-new-version"
+slug: "2024-06-28-faststore-core-new-version"
 type: "new"
 excerpt: "Upgrade your `@faststore/core` package version to leverage enhanced API extensions, customizable error pages, and support for Next.js 13."
 createdAt: "2024-05-23T10:30:00.000Z"
-updateAt: "2024-06-25T10:30:00.000Z"
+updateAt: "2024-06-26T10:30:00.000Z"
 ---

-FastStore v2 users can now update their`@faststore/core` package version and benefit from enhanced API extensions, streamlined error page customization in the Headless CMS, and support for Next.js 13.
+FastStore v2 users can now update the `@faststore/core` package version and benefit from enhanced API extensions, streamlined error page customization in the Headless CMS, and support for Next.js 13.

 > ℹ️ For more information on this update, check out [FastStore GitHub releases](https://github.com/vtex/faststore/releases/tag/v3.0.0).